-

 Penalties for Drivers Younger than 21

-Drivers younger than 21 often face stiffer penalties.
-For example, if you’re convicted of:
+Drivers younger than 21 years old often face stiffer penalties.
+For example, if you're convicted of:

-- An alcohol-related offense, you can lose your license for a minimum of three months.
+• An alcohol-related offense, you can lose your license.

-- Any violations during your initial permit phase, your nine-month “conviction-free” period (the one you must complete before you can move on in the GDL process) starts all over.
+• Any violations during your initial permit phase, your 9 month “conviction-free" period (the one you must complete before you can move on in the GDL process) starts all over.

-Chapter Three of the Illinois Rules of the Road fully explains requirements, rules, and regulations for drivers younger than 21.
+The Illinois Rules of the Road fully explains requirements, rules, and regulations for drivers younger than 21 years old.

 Penalties for Illinois Commercial Drivers